solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) Described, but very incorrectly, in A.M.N.H.
 Sept. and Oct.
 1912.

-*) Photographed better in "Nummulosphere" 1.
+*) Photographed better in _Nummulosphere_ 1.
 1913.
 The photo on Plate 11 is too dark.

-*) "Nummulosphere" 2.
+*) _Nummulosphere_ 2.
 1913.

-Since "Nummulosphere" 2 was published I have made numerous observations on varied and abundant material, viz., Carpenter's collection, including "Eozoon" from Scotland, Ireland, and Bavaria (sent by Gümbel); a magnificent set of specimens sent to me by Mr. L. Lambe from Canada; material from Finland sent to me by Prof. J. J. Sederholm and Dr. O. Trüstedt; a typical Monte Somma bomb (Hamilton Coll.
+Since _Nummulosphere_ 2 was published I have made numerous observations on varied and abundant material, viz., Carpenter's collection, including "Eozoon" from Scotland, Ireland, and Bavaria (sent by Gümbel); a magnificent set of specimens sent to me by Mr. L. Lambe from Canada; material from Finland sent to me by Prof. J. J. Sederholm and Dr. O. Trüstedt; a typical Monte Somma bomb (Hamilton Coll.
 N. H. M.); also archaean limestone from the Sikhim Himalayas, very kindly obtained for me by Mr. John C. White.

 I have now found that the small disks visible with a hand lens, and which had been taken by me for small nummulites, are portions of nummulite shells.
 Further, the supposed Radiolaria and Diatoms are found to be appearances due to transparent series and groups of nummulitic disk structures viewed under high powers and in various aspects; and, lastly, the supposed microscopic shells of which I had published photographs were also merely portions of nummulitic structure.

 Professors King and Rowney* asked believers in the organic theory to reply without question-begging irrelevancy or reticence to eleven points, foraminiferal, mineralogical, chemical and geological.

-*) "An Old Chapter in the Geological Record," 1881.
+*) _An Old Chapter in the Geological Record_, 1881.

 The organic theory has now taken on an almost entirely new aspect, and I think it will be amply sufficient to reply here to the first two points, which are the most important.